On-Camera Audio Recording: The Handheld Mic

 One thing that I want to mention is that a dynamic microphone will not work well with a smaller form-factor camera without either an external microphone preamp or a high-quality wireless system.

-You can get a wireless system with a little that attaches directly to the XLR connector of a handheld microphone and turns it into a wireless microphone.
+You can get a wireless system with a cube that attaches directly to the XLR connector of a handheld microphone and turns it into a wireless microphone.
 The reason you need a good wireless system to make this work is that dynamic microphones have very little output—they are not very at all.
 This means that you need more preamp gain to be able to turn the output of the microphone up to make it usable.

-So you’re going to need a wireless system with one of those little cubes that has a pretty good if you want to use one of these microphones.
-Most of the wireless transmitters around the $400–$500 range can do the job fine.
+So you’re going to need a wireless system with one of those little cubes that has a pretty good performance if you want to use one of these microphones.
+Most of the wireless transmitters around the $400–$500 range can do the job just fine.

 The other option is to get a self-contained wireless handheld unit.
 This won’t offer the same flexibility as a separate microphone and a small XLR transmitter, but it will be a less expensive option.
 But be aware that most of these self-contained systems are either cardioid or super-cardioid pickup patterns, and while this isn’t necessarily a problem, it is something to be aware of.

-You can find some fairly inexpensive XLR microphone preamps with phantom power that work for smaller form-factor cameras, but you really need one with really great preamp performance, and that will cost probably in the $300–$400 range.
+You can find some fairly inexpensive XLR microphone preamps with phantom that work for smaller form-factor cameras, but you really need one with really great preamp performance, and that will cost probably in the $300–$400 range.

 So you do have options, and you can make it work with a smaller form-factor camera system and one of these dynamic handled microphones, but it’s going to cost a bit of money.
 If you have a camera with XLR inputs it will probably be fine, but you’ll likely have to turn up your preamps much more than you would if you were using a shotgun microphone or even a lavaliere microphone.
 But most of the cameras I’ve seen have plenty of gain to be able to use them on these handhelds and sound just fine.